opendaylight/docs/docs/user-guide/service-function-chaining.rst

 -----------------------------------------------------

-OpenDaylight Service Function Chaining (SFC) provides the ability to define an ordered list of a network services (e.g. firewalls, load balancers).
+OpenDaylight Service Function Chaining (SFC) provides the ability to define an ordered list of a network services (for example, firewalls and load balancers).
 These service are then "stitched" together in the network to create a service chain.
-This project provides the infrastructure (chaining logic, APIs) needed for ODL to provision a service chain in the network and an end-user application for defining such chains.
+This project provides the infrastructure (chaining logic and APIs) needed for ODL to provision a service chain in the network and an end-user application for defining such chains.

 -  ACE - Access Control Entry